NathanMulbrook/PacketFuzz/docs/FRAMEWORK.md

 # PacketFuzz Framework Documentation

-Different mutators may perform better for specific protocols and field types.
-The framework automatically selects appropriate mutators based on field characteristics.onfiguration
-Create campaigns using class inheritance with embedded packet configuration.
+The primary way to configure fuzzing is through campaing class definitions, those classes are then executed.
 The user adds all campaigns to a `CAMPAIGNS` list, this list is then read when you pass a file with campaigns in it to the CLI.

 ### Basic Campaign Structure